GNOME/gimp/devel-docs/performance-logs/performance-logs.md

     Various parameters relating to the performance log itself.
     See [section *1.2*](#12-log-parameters) for more information.

-  - *GIMP Version*:
+  - *LIGMA Version*:
-    Verbose GIMP version information, as reported by `gimp -v`.
+    Verbose LIGMA version information, as reported by `ligma -v`.

   - *Environment*:
-    A list of environment variables for the GIMP process recording the log, starting with `GIMP_`, `GEGL_`, or `BABL_`.
+    A list of environment variables for the LIGMA process recording the log, starting with `LIGMA_`, `GEGL_`, or `BABL_`.
-    These environment variables directly affect the behavior of GIMP.
+    These environment variables directly affect the behavior of LIGMA.

   - *GEGL Config*:
-    A list of all the properties of the `GeglConfig` object of the GIMP process recording the log.
+    A list of all the properties of the `GeglConfig` object of the LIGMA process recording the log.

 The key/value lists are searchable by key name.